LeadPages Vs Instapage (Choosing The Best Landing Page Builder)

 - Lead generation (for building your email list).

-Helpful Note: Make sales is something that only LeadPages has in this overall comparison.
+Helpful Note: Making sales is something that only LeadPages has in this overall comparison.

 After selecting generate leads, you get to pick from many of the templates that they have.